DeconWaRE/deconware-python/docs/index.rst

-.. deconware-simulations documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
+.. deconware-python documentation master file, created by sphinx-quickstart on Thu Oct  1 00:43:18 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to deconware-simulations's documentation!
+Welcome to deconware-python's documentation!
 ===============================================================

 Contents: